andrew/ultimate-awesome/README.md

 - [GPA-LM](https://github.com/BAAI-Agents/GPA-LM) - This repo is a live list of papers on game playing and large multimodality model - "A Survey on Game Playing Agents and Large Models: Methods, Applications, and Challenges".
 - [awesome-model-compression](https://github.com/ChanChiChoi/awesome-model-compression) - Papers about model compression.
 - [awesome-operational_research](https://github.com/joaojunior/awesome-operational_research) - A curated list of awesome Operational research solvers, libraries, books, teachers and resources.
-- [awesome-local-ai](https://github.com/msb-msb/awesome-local-ai) - A curated list of resources for running AI locally on consumer hardware.
 - [awesome-pulse](https://github.com/timwassenburg/awesome-pulse) - A curated list of awesome packages, cards, tutorials, videos and other cool resources for Laravel Pulse.
 - [awesome-legaltech](https://github.com/Vaquill-AI/awesome-legaltech) - A curated list of awesome LegalTech resources - open source platforms, AI models, MCP servers, companies, datasets, and tools for the global legal ecosystem.
 - [AwesomeLLMJailBreakPapers](https://github.com/WhileBug/AwesomeLLMJailBreakPapers) - Awesome LLM Jailbreak academic papers.
 - [awesome-web-you-should-know](https://github.com/freyhill/awesome-web-you-should-know) - 🌎awesome web you should know.
 - [awesome-space-books](https://github.com/Hunter-Github/awesome-space-books) - A list of space exploration related books (some are online, some are on paper).
 - [Awesome-Multi-label-Image-Recognition](https://github.com/JiaweiZhao-git/Awesome-Multi-label-Image-Recognition) - Awesome Multi-label Image Recognition Paper List       .
+- [awesome-litestar](https://github.com/litestar-org/awesome-litestar) - A curated list of resources related to Litestar. .
 - [awesome-phishing](https://github.com/PhishyAlice/awesome-phishing) - Collection of resources related to phishing.
 - [recommendations-for-engineers](https://github.com/pyxelr/recommendations-for-engineers) - 📚 All of my recommendations for aspiring engineers in a single place, coming from various areas of interest.
 - [awesome-AI-tutorials-surveys](https://github.com/qingsongedu/awesome-AI-tutorials-surveys) - A professional list of Tutorials and Surveys on DL, ML, DM, CV, NLP, Speech in top AI conferences and journals.